GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 One factor in the evaluation of CO2 storage sites are the containment risks associated with the injection of liquefied CO2 in the subsurface.
 The primary goal of GEOS is to provide the global community with an open-source tool that is capable of simulating the complex coupled physics that occurs when liquefied CO2 is injected into a subsurface reservoir.
 Thus, GEOS is freely available and focused on the simulation of reservoir integrity through various failure mechanisms such as caprock failure, fault leakage, and wellbore failure.
-Additionally GEOS provides the potential to estimate seismic events induced by CO2 injection.

 # C++ Infrastructure Components

-The core c++17 infrastructure provides components to perform common computer science tasks typically required for solving differential equations using a spatially discrete method.
+The core c++17 infrastructure provides common computer science capabilities typically required for solving differential equations using a spatially discrete method.
 The components of the infrastructure provided by GEOS include a data hierarchy, a discrete mesh data structure, a mesh based MPI communications interface, degree-of-freedom management, IO services, and a physics package interface.

-The data repository forms an object hierarchy through the definition of a `Wrapper` class and a `Group` class.
-Drawing an analogy with a classical folder/file hierarchy, the `Group` is analogous to a "Folder" as it holds other `Group`'s as well as a collection of `Wrapper` objects, while the `Wrapper` is a container for any arbitrary object (e.g. scalar, array, class, etc.).
+The GEOS data repository forms an object hierarchy analogous with a classical folder/file hierarchy, where the "folder" is a `Group` object and the "file" is a `Wrapper` that is a container for any arbitrary object (e.g. scalar, array, class, etc.).
 The mesh data structure is built on top of the data repository as a collection of "object managers" for each mesh object type (e.g. node, edge, face, element).
 The management of distributed memory parallelism is done through a MPI, and the execution of distributed memory parallelism typically requires minimal consideration from the physics package developer.

 GEOS is intended to be a generic multi-physics simulation platform.
-As such, single physics packages are developed and tested independent of other physics packages.
+The physics package interface in GEOS is intended to encapsulate the application of a numerical method to the solution of a collection of governing equations.
+When implementing a package for a set of coupled physics equations, first each individual physics package is developed as a stand-alone capability.
-When coupling one or more single physics capabilities together to create a couple physics package, the strategy can be described as a monolithic linear system with an underlying block structure corresponding where the row/col of the block corresponds with a set of constraint equations/degrees-of-freedom associated with a physics package. the diagonal blocks result from each single physics package contributions to its own boundary value problem.
+Then the single physics capabilities together to create a couple physics package.
+The strategy can be described as a monolithic linear system with an underlying block structure corresponding where the row/col of the block corresponds with a set of constraint equations/degrees-of-freedom associated with a physics package. the diagonal blocks result from each single physics package contributions to its own boundary value problem.
 The off-diagonal blocks represent the coupling between physics packages and are typically filled through one of several options, such as through the coupled physics package, or through a callback mechanism in the single physics package which adds the off-diagonal contributions to the single-physics kernels.